apalala/grako/README.md

     The `regexp` is passed *as-is* to the [Python][] [re] module (or [regex] if available), using `match()` at the current position in the text.
-The matched text is the [AST][Abstract Syntax Tree] for the expression.
+The [AST][Abstract Syntax Tree] for the expression is the matched text.

 #### `?/regexp/?`